TuyaOS Link SDK For C V1.0

-A license is composed of UUID and AUTHKEY, which serves as the credential to connect to the Tuya IoT Platform.
-You can get the license in the step of Hardware Development on the Tuya IoT Platform.
+A license is composed of UUID and authKey, which serves as the credential to connect to the platform.
+You can get the license in the step of Hardware Development.

 1. Select Self-developed Module SDK in Hardware Development, complete details, and click OK.